ACLP-Logo

 Dlin/Fischer Clinical Research Award

-The Dlin/Fischer Clinical Research Award is presented for significant achievement in clinical research and the best paper submitted for presentation at the annual meeting.
-There is no application or nomination procedure for the award.
-Rather, individuals who submit the top-rated abstracts are invited to submit a paper to vie for the award.
+The Dlin/Fischer Clinical Research Award recognizes significant achievement in clinical research and honors the best clinical research paper derived from abstracts submitted for presentation at the ACLP Annual Meeting.
+Individuals who submit the top-rated abstracts are invited to submit a paper to vie for the award.

 The award is named for Barney M. Dlin, MD, FACLP (Academy president 1983-84) and H. Keith Fischer, MD, FACLP (Academy president 1975-76), corroborators on many research projects and papers.